premraval010/Wiki-References-Extractor/ANALYTICS.md

 ## Overview

-Your Wikipedia Reference Downloader now tracks all search queries!
+Your Wikipedia References Downloader now tracks all search queries!
 Every time someone searches for a Wikipedia article, the following data is captured:

 - **Wikipedia URL** - The full URL searched
 - **Article Title** - The title of the Wikipedia article